intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ~/argo submit training-sk-mnist-workflow.yaml -n kubeflow -p docker-user=gcr.io/${GOOGLE_PROJECT} -p version=0.3
 ```

 **Note**: There is also an (optional) build push step in the workflow, however with GCR it's a bit easier to just build it by hand.
-If you want you can explore doing the build-push as part of the workflow as well (although it requires your code is pushed to github).
+If you want you can explore doing the build-push as part of the workflow as well (although it requires your code to be pushed to Github).

-### Ok now monitor it.
+### Ok now let's monitor it.

 The easiest way to monitor the model progress is using the following two shell commands:

 ```
 kubectl get pods -n kubeflow -w | grep sk-train
 ## AND
-~/argo list -n kubeflow
+watch ~/argo list -n kubeflow
 ```

 These will hopefully show a successfully running set of pods / job.